-Departure requirements for the Edvard Grieg field are GSK (basic safety course), Health Certificate, Lundin APOS online course and WP/SJA online course.
+Departure requirements for the Edvard Grieg field are GSK (basic safety course), Health Certificate and WP/SJA online course.
 Online courses can be found on the Trainingportal website and are available for log-in for Lundin Norway contractors.
 For drilling rigs that operate on behalf of Lundin, the drilling contractor’s own provisions are used as a basis.

 Helicopter transport in arctic regions

 Own requirements for wool underwear apply for helicopter transport to / from rigs / vessels / installations in Arctic waters (Barents Sea)

 You will receive detailed information based on location and season.

 Alcohol, weapons and other objects that may pose a risk to personnel and equipment, cannot be taken on board.